lawrenceevalyn/MASTERS-ESSAY/topic-modeling/learning-to-model.md

 ### Algorithm Acronyms

+tf-idf first creates a matrix of words and their weighted frequencies (weighted based on each word's rarity in the corpus, to avoid caring too much about "the").
+Each word is a column of the matrix. tf-idf produces a matrix with one word per column, which isn't quite helpful yet.

-LSA uses singular value decomposition to figure out how each word is related to every other word.
+LSA (LSI in CS) uses singular value decomposition to figure out how each word is related to every other word.
+It looks at columns that are mathematically similar to each other and collapses them into one column.
+The term co-occurrences indicate, beneath the covers, some type of semantic relationship.
+The columns are also, somehow, dimensions in vector space.

+This produces the all important "topics," which are just the resulting columns after a bunch of them have been collapsed.

 SVD, when run with LSA, condenses the matrix & partially fuses related rows and columns — and as a result, the compressed matrix is able to measure transitive kinds of association.
 The words “gas” and “petrol” may rarely appear together.
 But they both appear with the same kinds of other words.
 A compressed matrix is better at identifying synonyms, and for that reason at information retrieval.